BehaviorTree/btcpp_website/blog/2022-10-09-welcome/index.md

 >"[If a tree falls in a forest](https://en.wikipedia.org/wiki/If_a_tree_falls_in_a_forest) and no one is around to hear it, does it make a sound?"

-My personal take on this is:
+My personal version of it is:

-> If an open source software is not used by other people but the author, is it still "good" software?
+> If an open source software is not used by anyone else but the author, is it still useful?

-In both cases, we know that the answer is (or might be) **"yes"**, but hopefully you see where this is going.
+In both cases, we know that the answer is (or might be) **"yes"**, but hopefully you see what I mean.

 Very often, open source is about "scratching your own hitch" and share what you did with others.
 That is fine!

-But in my case, I created this project **specifically to help others**; the more it is adopted and used, the more I feel like my initial goal has been achieved.
+But in my case, This project was created **specifically to help others**; the more it is adopted and used, the more I feel that my initial goal has been achieved.

 In my career, I learn that the best way to drive adoption is: